Upgrades for your Yamaha Disklavier! Where to Start?

 How often should I get my piano tuned?

 I recommend tuning your piano a minimum of once every six months.
-If the piano is used for performances, is in a high-traffic and high-use environment like a church or a restaurant, or is very new, I recommend a minimum of once every three months.
+If the piano is used for performances, is in a high-traffic and high-use environment like a church or a restaurant, or is very new, I recommend once every three months.

-If nobody plays the piano and you’re simply storing it, an annual tuning can be adequate if the piano is in a sufficiently stable space and doesn’t appear to be experiencing excessive humidity swings.
+If nobody plays your piano, and you’re simply storing it, an annual tuning can be adequate.
+Make sure the piano is in a stable space and isn’t experiencing excessive humidity swings.
+A humidity monitor or hygrometer is helpful.

 Why does my piano go out of tune so quickly?

-The primary reason for a piano to go out of tune quickly is the environment and humidity changes in the environment the piano is kept.
+The primary reason for a piano to go out of tune quickly is the environment.
 See “Where should the piano be positioned?”
+If in doubt, install a humidity monitor.

 Sometimes, loose pins can cause a piano to quickly sound dreadful, like two keys are being played at once.
 This usually happens in dry weather.
 However, some pianos with soundboard or bridge cracks can go out of tune very quickly.
 These will require more serious repair than can generally be performed in a home, and I can direct you to an experienced rebuilder.

-If your piano is already in an ideal space and is still going out of tune quickly, or if you’re unable to move your piano to a better space, you might consider a Dampp-Chaser Piano Life Saver System™.
-These control the humidity inside the piano itself, and can considerably improve tuning stability in challenging environments, in addition to protecting the piano from dangerous humidity extremes.
+If your piano is already in an ideal space and is still going out of tune quickly, or if you’re unable to move your piano to a better space, consider a Dampp-Chaser Piano Life Saver System™.
+These control the humidity inside the piano itself, and can considerably improve tuning stability in challenging environments.
+They also protect the piano from dangerous humidity extremes.

 How long does a piano tuning take?

-A newer piano that has been tuned within six months will usually take between 50 and 75 minutes.
+A newer piano that has been tuned within six months will typically take between 50 and 75 minutes.
 Some pianos can take up to two hours if they’re very far out of tune.

 Should I wait to tune the piano after I move it?